abbie-leigh/purdue-online-food-ordering/README.md

 - React is loaded via CDN instead of a build tool
 - JSX is compiled in the browser using Babel
-- Application state is managed with custom stores and browser APIs
+- Application state is managed using browser APIs and custom stores
 - Authentication and authorization are simulated client-side
 - Semantic HTML and basic accessibility attributes are used